 c.
-Act honestly and in good faith, with loyalty and in the best interest of the Bank, its stockholders, regardless of the amount of their stockholdings, and other stakeholders such as its depositors, investors, borrowers, other clients and the general public
+Act honestly and in good faith, with loyalty and in the best interest of the Bank, its stockholders, regardless of the amount of their stockholdings, and other stakeholders such as its depositors, investors, borrowers, other clients and the general public d.
+Devote time and attention necessary to properly discharge their duties and responsibilities

 A director must always act in good faith, with the care which an ordinarily prudent man would exercise under similar circumstances.
+While a director should always strive to promote the interest of all stockholders, he should also give due regard to the rights and interests of other stakeholders.